mokolodi1/aesop-afghanistan/README.md

 ### 4. Run the test suite

-TODO: can fill this in once we we have info on the test suite
+TODO: can fill this in once we have info on the test suite

 ### 5. Manual testing